IRIS ALERT: Bragar Eagel & Squ - GuruFocus.com

-Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, announces that a class action lawsuit has been filed against Iris Energy Limited (“Iris” or the “Company”) (NASDAQ: IREN) in the United States District Court of New Jersey on behalf of all persons and entities who purchased or otherwise acquired Iris securities between November 17, 2021 and November 1, 2022 and pursuant to the company's November 17, 2021 IPO, both dates inclusive (the “Class Period”).
-Investors have until February 6, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.
+NEW YORK, Dec.
+16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Iris Energy Limited (“Iris” or the “Company”) ( IREN) in the United States District Court of New Jersey on behalf of all persons and entities who purchased or otherwise acquired Iris securities between November 17, 2021 and November 1, 2022 and pursuant to the company's November 17, 2021 IPO, both dates inclusive (the “Class Period”).
+Investors have until February 13, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.